Big Plans for Mount Pleasant are Underway.

 Franklin Street (Main Street to Blueberry Street) cut-sheet from Project Acceleration Plan

 Schedule: The Town is currently working with NCDOT to determine which segments can be completed within available funds.
 It is anticipated that at least one segment would begin in the 2025-26 fiscal year.
-A extension will be needed to utilize designated funding.
+An extension will be needed to utilize designated funding.

 Funding Source: Remainder of $2.7 million after completion of N. Washington Street as a match with federal CMAQ/CRP grant funding.